 Provide fully capable Special Operations Forces to defend the United States and its interests.
 Synchronize planning of global operations against terrorist networks.

-The Department of Defense (DoD) activated U.S. Special Operations Command (USSOCOM) April 16, 1987, at MacDill Air Force Base, Fla.
-Congress mandated a new four-star command be activated to prepare Special Operations Forces (SOF) to carry out assigned missions and, if directed by the president or secretary of defense (SECDEF), to plan for and conduct special operations.
+The DoD activated U.S. Special Operations Command (USSOCOM) on April 16, 1987, at MacDill Air Force Base, Florida.
+Congress mandated a new four-star command be activated to prepare special operations forces (SOF) to carry out assigned missions and -- if directed by the president or defense secretary -- to plan for and conduct special operations.

 Before the Sept.
-11, 2001, terrorist attacks on the United States, USSOCOM’s primary focus was on its supporting command mission of organizing, training and equipping SOF and providing those forces to support the geographic combatant commanders and U.S. ambassadors and their country teams.
-The president further expanded USSOCOM’s responsibilities in the 2004 Unified Command Plan, which assigned USSOCOM responsibility for synchronizing Department of Defense plans against global terrorist networks and, as directed, conducting global operations.
+11, 2001, terrorist attacks, USSOCOM's primary focus was on its supporting command mission of organizing, training and equipping SOF and providing those forces to support the geographic combatant commanders and U.S. ambassadors and their country teams.
+The president further expanded USSOCOM's responsibilities in the 2004 Unified Command Plan, which assigned USSOCOM responsibility for synchronizing DoD plans against global terrorist networks and, as directed, conducting global operations.

-USSOCOM receives, reviews, coordinates and prioritizes all DoD plans that support the global campaign against terror and then makes recommendations to the Joint Staff regarding force and resource allocations to meet global requirements.
+USSOCOM receives, reviews, coordinates and prioritizes all DoD plans that support the global campaign against terrorism and then makes recommendations to the joint staff regarding force and resource allocations to meet global requirements.